It's Election Day 2019. Here's What To Watch

 Kentucky governor (first polls close at 6 p.m.
 ET)

 Republican Gov. Matt Bevin has the ignominious distinction of being named one of the most unpopular governors in America.
-His low approval ratings — stemming from feuds he's picked with public school teachers, state lawmakers and others — are the biggest reason Bevin is in danger in a state that Trump carried by 30 points.
+His low approval ratings — stemming from feuds he's picked with public school teachers, state lawmakers and others — are the biggest reasons Bevin is in danger in a state that Trump carried by 30 points.
 He's a brash, combative politician — Trumplike before Trump was even president — and that has alienated even many Republican voters in the red state.
 Some GOP strategists complain that Bevin has no one to blame but himself for his political peril.

 Attorney General Andy Beshear is his Democratic challenger who's running on returning "Kentucky values" to the commonwealth, as he says in his closing ad: "We treat everyone with respect and we look out for our neighbors.
 Matt Bevin doesn't share our values."
 Beshear has his own political pedigree that could help him — his father, Steve Beshear, was a popular governor who preceded Bevin.
 But while his dad was seen as a folksy, moderate politician, the younger Beshear has had more trouble connecting with voters and isn't as centrist on as many issues, particularly abortion.